-A significant tax benefit of marriage is spousal transfers.
+A significant tax benefit of marriage is spousal transfers which you can find in schedule 2.
 If your spouse or common-law partner does not need all of their non-refundable credits, they can transfer them to you to reduce your tax liability.
-Only certain non-refundable credits are eligible for spousal transfer.
+Only certain non-refundable credits are eligible for spousal transfer; age amount, Canada caregiver amount for infirmed children under 18, pension income amount, disability amount, and the tuition amount.

 If your spouse is permitted to deduct $4,000 worth of these credits from her tax amount, but she only has $2,000 worth of tax owed.
 She will only need $2,000 worth of these credits to reduce her tax liability to $0, you can use the other $2,000 to reduce your tax liability.

 Spousal Amount and Other Non-refundable Credits

-Some taxpayers benefit from the spousal amount.
-This is a non-refundable credit you can claim if you supported your spouse at any time during the year and his net income was less than $12,069 as of 2019.
+Some taxpayers benefit from the spousal/common-law partner amount.
+This is a non-refundable credit you can claim if you supported your spouse or common-law partner at any time during the year.
+The maximum amount in which you can claim changes every year and is reduced by your partner’s income.

 Other non-refundable credits may be added together and claimed on your return, or on your spouse’s return.
 “A spouse’s medical expenses and charitable contributions can be claimed,” Juneja says.
 By filing together, you can pool your charitable contributions and medical expenses together in order to receive a larger tax credit.

 If you or your spouse purchased a home during the tax year, you may qualify for the homebuyer’s amount of $5,000.
 To apply for this credit, neither you nor your spouse may have lived in a home that you owned for four years prior to the purchase of your new home, according to the CRA.
 You can split the credit between you and your spouse as long as the total claimed amount for both doesn’t exceed $5,000.